ilpropheta/obbelisco/README.md

 ## Why the game is not public

 Well, mostly because we don't really know if we can publish it...basically, we don't want to infringe any copyright issues (the movie, some textures taken from Google images, etc).
-However, the game is totally non-profit.
+Yet, the game is intended as a non-profit activity.

 ## Some shots